commercetools/telefonistka/docs/argocd.md

 ![image](https://github.com/user-attachments/assets/c2b5c56b-865f-411d-9b72-e8cc0001151f)

-If the checkbox is marked Telefonistka will set the ArgoCD application object `/spec/source/targetRevision` key to the PR branch, if you have `auto-sync` enabled ArgoCD will sync the workbload object from the branch.
+If the checkbox is marked Telefonistka will set the ArgoCD application object `/spec/source/targetRevision` key to the PR branch, if you have `auto-sync` enabled ArgoCD will sync the workload object from the branch.

 On PR merge, Telefonistka will revert `/spec/source/targetRevision` back to the main branch.